Euophrys limpopo: Etymology and taxonomy

 Euophrys limpopo is a species of jumping spider that was first described by the arachnologists Wanda Wesołowska Galina Azarkina and Anthony Russell-Smith in 2014.
 They allocated it to the genus Euophrys, which had been first circumscribed by Carl Ludwig Koch in 1934.
 It was one of over 500 species identified by Wesołowska during her career, more than any other contemporary writer and second only to the French arachnologist Eugène Simon.
 The genus is named for a Greek word that can be translated "fair eyebrows".
-The species is named for the area were it was first found.
+The species is named for the area where it was first found.

 In Wayne Maddison's 2015 study of spider phylogenetic classification, the genus Euophrys was listed to the tribe Euophryini.
 First circumscribed by Simon in 1901, the tribe has also been known as Euophrydinae, but the original name is now more prevalent.
 It is a member of a subgroup of genera called Euophrydeae after the latter name.
 It is a member of the clade Saltafresia.
 Analysis of protein-coding genes showed it was particularly related to Thorelliola.
 In 2016, Jerzy Prószyński added the genus to a group of genera named Euopherines, named after the genus.
 This is a member of the supergroup of genera Euphryoida.